CrazyForks/gpu-kill/docs/HOTAISLE_INTEGRATION.md

 # Hot Aisle Integration for GPU Testing

-This document describes the integration between GPU Kill and Hot Aisle's infrastructure for automated GPU testing in CI/CD pipelines.
+This document describes the **optional** integration between GPU Kill and Hot Aisle's infrastructure for automated GPU testing in CI/CD pipelines.

+> **Note**: Hot Aisle integration is an optional feature that must be enabled with the `hotaisle` feature flag.

 ## Overview